 The Doctoral Qualifying Examination (also called the Prelim Exam) includes written and oral components.
-The written component is given twice each year during the fourth or fifth week of the Fall and Spring Semesters.
-Students write in response to six questions over a ten-day testing period.
-All Prelim Exam questions will be transmitted by e-mail attachment by 9:00 a.m. the Friday of the beginning of prelims and must be returned by 9:00 a.m. two Mondays later.
+The written component is given twice each year shortly after the start of the Fall and Spring semesters.
+The written exam is broken up into two 3-day segments with three items being administered during each segment.
+Three Prelim Exam questions (Measurement and Assessment, Multicultural Counseling and Human Diversity, and Research and Psychological Interventions in Counseling Psychology) will be transmitted by e-mail attachment by 8:00 a.m. the Friday of the first segment and must be returned by 8:00 a.m. the following Monday.
+Three additional Prelim Exam questions (Segment two: Ethics, Methods of Quantitative Research Design and Analysis, and Vocational Psychology and Career Development) will be transmitted by e-mail attachment by 8:00 a.m. the following Friday and must be returned by 8:00 a.m. the following Monday.
 Students wishing to pick up and deliver hard copies should make arrangements at least two weeks in advance with the Prelim Exam director.
 Completion of the written component of the Prelim Exam qualifies the student to sit for the oral component.
 The Counseling Psychology Committee conducts the oral component of the Prelim Exam.
 The oral component is scheduled approximately three to five weeks after completion of the written exam.

 It is strongly recommended that students take the prelims during the academic year prior to applying for internship.
-It is a program requirement--and is often a requirement of internship sites as well--that students have passed the Prelim Exam prior to applying for internship.
+It is a program requirement-and is often a requirement of internship sites as well-that students have passed the Prelim Exam prior to applying for internship.
 In cases where students must retake a portion of the Prelim Exam, it will not be possible to successfully complete this retake before the required deadlines for most internship applications.
 Students are strongly advised to take the Prelim Exam no later than the Spring before they apply for internships the following Fall.

 Please note that two weeks prior to the oral component of the Prelim Exam, a finished Case Conceptualization, along with a copy of the Outline of Practice Experiences and Synopsis of Theoretical Model should be placed in an envelope labeled with the student's name and Prelim Exam date.
 This should be submitted to the Prelim Exam Director.
-The Client Release of Information for Doctoral Qualifying Examination for clients not seen at the University Counseling Center (UCC) should be included in this envelope.
+The Client Release of

+Information for Doctoral Qualifying Examination for clients not seen at the University Counseling Center (UCC) should be included in this envelope.
 Students presenting case studies of clients from the University of Utah Counseling Center must leave the Client Release form in a sealed envelope addressed to the Prelim Exam Director and then placed in the Staff Associate mailbox at the UCC and must adhere to all instructions in the policy found near the end of this handbook.
 These materials should be completed well in advance of the written component of the Prelim Exam to allow time for feedback from the student's dissertation chair.
 The Prelim Exam Director reviews the work sample materials for completeness and then distributes them to the Counseling Psychology Examination Committee.
 As part of this process the Prelim Exam Director schedule a time for each examinee to participate in the oral component of the Prelim Exam.